Lou1sL/gba-io/README.md

 I'm using the JLCPCB for the edge connector, and Vivado for the FPGA design.

-Since there are many FPGA board floating around, and I'm using a not so common one.
-You might need to customize the gba-io-cart-slot-connector based on the port defination of your own FPGA board to suit your need, the same goes with the gba-io-fpga project too, you may need to update the Constraints file or the DDR3 Memory Interface based on your own board's spec.
+Since many FPGA boards are floating around, and since I'm using a not-so-common one, you might need to customize the gba-io-cart-slot-connector based on the port definition of your own FPGA board to suit your need, the same goes with the gba-io-fpga project too, you may need to update the Constraints file or the DDR3 Memory Interface based on your own board's spec.
 Anyway, here's the spec of what I've been using:

 1. FPGA: XC7A100T-2FGG484I Xilinx Artix-7
 2. SDRAM: MT41J256M16TW-107 1.35v DDR3L IT:P 256x16bit